-We can rest assured that as Paul and Timothy began the building process in Thessalonica, they would have relied heavily on God’s word – the Old Testament.
-We can therefore conclude that during the church’s struggle, it relied heavily on it as well.
-So let’s look quickly at what they would have seen when they examined God’s word, and perhaps what they would have learned from the testimony of Paul and others.
-What we will see provides us with the reassurance that we, too, need as we face our own personal crises and faith challenges.
-For, if we can learn to face our tribulations with Christ at our side, our faith will grow strong; and we can become an inspiration, a model, and a minister to others in times of trouble.
-Here’s what they could’ve read:
+We can rest assured that as Paul and Timothy began the building process in Thessalonica, they would have relied heavily on God’s Word—the Old Testament.
+We can therefore conclude that during the church’s struggle, it relied heavily on this as well.
+So let’s take a look at what they would have seen when they examined God’s Word, and perhaps what they would have learned from the testimony of Paul and others.
+What we will see will provide us with the reassurance that we, too, need as we face our own personal crises and faith challenges.
+For if we can learn to face our tribulations with Christ at our side, our faith will grow strong; and we can become an inspiration, a model, and a minister to others in times of trouble.
+Here’s what they could have read:

 Fear thou not; for I am with thee: be not dismayed; for I am thy God: I will strengthen thee; yea, I will help thee; yea, I will uphold thee with the right hand of my righteousness.

 Trust in the LORD with all thine heart; and lean not unto thine own understanding.
 In all thy ways acknowledge him, and he shall direct thy paths.

 For my thoughts are not your thoughts, neither are your ways my ways, saith the LORD.

 But they that wait upon the LORD shall renew their strength; they shall mount up with wings as eagles; they shall run, and not be weary; and they shall walk, and not faint.

 In addition, from Paul or the testimony/witness of others they would have also heard: